Skip to content

 Advertisement

-What is the Provincial Attestation Letter?
+What is a Provincial Attestation Letter?

 Each province will need to issue the PAL to study permit applicants.
 It will show that the study permit application has been allocated within the national cap on international students that was implemented in January 2024.
 Basically, it’s a letter from the province showing that it has not exceeded the number of students it is allowed to accept that year.